viacheslav-lozinskyi/MetaOutput/resource/document/readme.txt

 # What is MetaOutput?
 *********************

-This is plugin for Visual Studio, which allows forget standard output tool.
+This is plugin for Visual Studio, which allows to ignore standard output tool.

-# Why MetaOutput is created?
+# Why MetaOutput was created?
 ****************************

-Development of standard output tool is frozen, but it is too week to be enough.
+Development of standard output tool is frozen and its current functionality is pretty limited.
-Nobody improve it and it is a reason why I decided to solve this problem.
+Lack of improvements is reason why I decided to solve this problem.

 # How to install: